Alustrat/Alustrat/README.md

 -->

 # Hey guys ! ✌
 Nothing really interesting here as most of my work is done on private repositories in my organisation.
-But If you want to see more, grab a coffee, listen some chill music and go read [my website](https://arnaudlustrat.fr) where I post some stuff sometimes.
+But If you want to see more, grab a coffee, listen some chill music and go read [my website](https://arnaudlustrat.fr) where I post some stuff from time to time.

 <img src="https://media.giphy.com/media/XcRgWev9KVyOneGwPV/giphy.gif" width="100%">
+_Gif taken from the series The Midnigth Gospel (I recommend)._

 And if you want to contact me do not hesitate to send me a mail 😉.